POSTED October 29, 2017

 IPS vs Shaft: The Truth About Pod Drives

-We’ve all heard the horror stories – but how bad, or good, can they be?
+We’ve all heard the horror stories – but how good, or bad, can they be?
 Pod drives, such as Zeus or Volvo IPS (Inboard Propulsion System) are all so popular in Australia.
-The first Australian manufacturer that comes to mind is Riviera who have been fitting twin and triple set-ups.
+There are many boat manufacturers that come to mind who are using them, fitting up to 3 in a boat.

 A gearbox and drive system that is mounted beneath the boat is called a POD drive.
 They steer on a large axis, and when mounted in twin and triple set-ups can be used with a joystick for ease of parking.
 Much like a sterndrive, the drive is incorporated with the exhaust and water inlet.
 They are mounted in a manner that allows them to increase fuel efficiency, and reduce drag.